ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

 The virtual server instance is configured with:

 * Red Hat Enterprise Linux 7.6 for SAP HANA (x86_64)
-* Minimum one or more SSH keys configured to access as root user on SSH
+* Minimum one or more SSH keys that are configured to access as root user on SSH

 ## Before you begin
 {: #bw4hana-automation-before-begin}

 *	Set up your account to access the VPC.
-Make sure your account is upgraded to a [paid account](/docs/account?topic=account-upgrading-account).
+Make sure that your account is upgraded to a [paid account](/docs/account?topic=account-upgrading-account).
 *   If you have not already, create a bastion server to store the SAP kits.
 For more information, see [Automate SAP bastion server - SAP media storage repository](/docs/sap?topic=sap-sap-bastion-server).
 *	Download the SAP kits from the SAP Portal to your Deployment Server.
 Make note of the download locations.
 Ansible decompresses all of the archive kits.
 For more information, see the readme file.
 *  [Create or retrieve an {{site.data.keyword.cloud_notm}} API key](/docs/account?topic=account-userapikey#create_user_key).
 The API key is used to authenticate with the IBM Cloud platform and to determine your permissions for IBM Cloud services.
 *  [Create or retrieve your SSH key ID](/docs/ssh-keys?topic=ssh-keys-getting-started-tutorial).
 You need the 40-digit UUID for the SSH key, not the SSH key name.